 Synopsis: Home cooks and professional chefs alike use stainless-steel cookware in their kitchens for its durability and relative affordability.

-Safety considerations for stainless steel: Most high-quality stainless-steel pans have a base of aluminum, copper and/or nickel to reinforce the pan and improve heat conductivity.
+Safety considerations for stainless steel: Moreover, most high-quality stainless-steel pans have a base of aluminum, copper and/or nickel to reinforce the pan and improve heat conductivity.
 These other metals are sandwiched between layers of stainless steel to prevent them from leaching into the food being cooked.
 If a stainless-steel pan is pitted or dented, there’s a chance you could be letting other, more harmful metals, get into your food while it’s cooking.
 Don’t use any stainless-steel cookware that is chipped or otherwise worn out.
 Otherwise, stainless steel is a safe choice in cookware.

 Synopsis: Silicone cookware is a synthetic rubber-type cookware made from bonded silicon.
 Silicon is a natural element found in rocks and sand.
 Many bakers prefer silicone baking pans because they offer a fairly nonstick and flexible surface, making it easy to remove cooked items.

 Safety considerations for silicone cookware: While silicone cookware hasn’t been shown to leach into foods or emit dangerous gases, it hasn’t been studied much.
 The FDA has deemed it safe.
 However, the FDA deems lots of things as safe — and later we find out they’re not.
-We regard silicone cookware with caution.
+Moreover, we regard silicone cookware with caution.
 Not much research has been conducted on the cookware in terms of safety when cooking with high heat.

 Synopsis: Stoneware is normally made of heavy-duty ceramic or some other earthen material.
-It’s excellent for use in baking and, after repeated use, it becomes somewhat nonstick due to oil absorption.
+It’s excellent for use in baking and, after repeated use.
+It becomes somewhat nonstick due to oil absorption.

 Recently, a 9-year-old told me how she didn’t like the bottled water she was drinking because of the “plasticky” taste.
 Canned vegetables have an entirely different flavor than fresh or frozen ones.
-Hot coffee from a foam cup tastes like — well, hot coffee from a foam cup.
+Moreover, hot coffee from a foam cup tastes like — well, hot coffee from a foam cup.
 Reactive vessels in which we store and cook our foods will not only change the taste but often the toxicity of the foods we eat.
 The ions in our food will react to the ions in synthetic or metal cookware.

-Low-risk or nonreactive cookware
+Low-risk or Nonreactive Cookware

 In our research, we found that unglazed clay, 100 percent ceramic cookware and stone cookware are nonreactive and safe options.
 Other relatively safe cookware includes cast-iron and stainless-steel products.